 Safety glasses are the most important protective equipment you will need.
 This is a precaution that bears repeating several times.
 Eye protection is crucial.
 A ball in the eye could easily cause a detached retina.

-In addition to safety glasses, Winterton recommends wearing a wide-bottomed shoe that can accommodate the quick starts and stops of a racquetball match.
+In addition to safety glasses, Winterton recommends wearing a wide-bottomed shoe that can respond to the quick starts and stops of a racquetball match.
 The right shoe can prevent the ankle sprains that might occur with this kind of movement.

 Also make sure you have a racquet with a tether.
 Remember you will be sweating a lot, and the tether keeps the racquet from flying out of your hand and into your opponent's (or your) head.